ALTxVentures/exceptional-php-ci/README.markdown

 # Exceptional-PHP

-PHP wrapper for the http://getexceptional.com API
+PHP wrapper for the http://getexceptional.com API (for PHP 5.1.0+)

 ### Super simple setup